Before you begin, you must download the latest GSS Adaptive Application from Quay.

 - If you are deploying GSS on a BDDS, the

 --dnsparameter cannot be configured; however, you can configure the DNS resolver settings on the BDDS.
 For more information, refer to the DNS Resolver section of the Address Manager Administration Guide.

 - If you do not specify the

 DISABLE_HEALTH_CHECKenvironment variable is used to disable the scheduled health checker when starting the BlueCat Gateway instance.
 The default value is

 no.Tip: BlueCat advises all customers to map Docker logs volumes to save data from BlueCat Gateway.
 This is the recommended best practice for Docker containers.
 However, if you prefer to mount logs directories to your local machine, you must manually set rwx (read, write, execute) permissions to those directories before running the container.
 If you do not map logs directories to your local machine during installation, BlueCat Gateway will write all the data to the container by default.
 If you then stop or restart the container, all this data will be lost.To set permissions to external volumes, run the following command:

 chmod -R a=rwx <mapped volume>

-- GSS_USER—name of the BlueCat Gateway user that will be used by the health-check function.
+GSS_USER—name of the BlueCat Gateway user that will be used by the scheduled ACL management function.

-- GSS_PASS—encrypted password for the BlueCat Gateway user that will be used by the health-check function.
+GSS_PASS—encrypted password for the BlueCat Gateway user that will be used by the scheduled ACL management function.